See the latest updates and information regarding the COVID-19 pandemic, including a list of University contact

-If you are having any difficulties navigating the database, please email University tutorial Services at email@example.com or call 573-651-2861.
+If you are having any difficulties gaining access to the Open Lab Tutoring room, please email University Tutorial Services at firstname.lastname@example.org or call 573-651-2861.

 University Tutorial Services is provided through Learning Assistance Programs and Student Support Services and is nationally certified by the College Reading and Learning Association (CRLA).
 Tutoring is available for enrolled University undergraduate students.
 Tutoring is provided through scheduled appointments, and is provided on the Cape Girardeau campus, as well as at the Regional Campuses.
 Tutoring is provided on a first come, first served basis.
 Additional hours of tutoring are considered on a case by case basis.
 University Tutorial Services will make every effort to match all requests received, but they cannot guarantee tutor availability for all courses.

 A list of courses we currently tutor can be found below: